 Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

-So far, we have dealt with methods of testing the Oracle database.
-Continuing this focus we shall dive into further details with respect to Oracle Real Application Testing.
+So far, we have dealt with different methods of testing the Oracle database.
+To continue, we shall dive into further details concerning Oracle Real Application Testing in this article.

-Today we will learn Oracle Real Application Testing – an effective change assurance system that assesses the system change in test environment itself before introducing it to production.
+Today, we will learn Oracle Real Application Testing, an effective change assurance system that assesses the system change in the test environment itself before introducing it to production.

-This is the leading solution by Oracle to capture the real production environment DB workload and replace it on test environment.
+It is a leading solution by Oracle to capture the real production environment DB workload and replace it in a test environment.

 Oracle Real Application Testing

-As stated on numerous occasions we always need to make sure we test the database in every possible dimension to eradicate instabilities and to make sure that we do not encounter any unforeseen issues in our production instance.
+As stated on numerous occasions, we always need to make sure we test the database in every way to eradicate instabilities and ensure that we do not encounter any unforeseen issues in our production instance.

 1. SQL Performance Analyzer